staltz/callbag-basics/readme.md

 # Callbag basics 👜

-Basic callbag factories and operators to get started with. `callbag` is just a spec, but `callbag-basics` is a real library you can use.
+Basic callbag factories and operators to get started with.
+[Callbag](https://github.com/callbag/callbag) is just a spec, but `callbag-basics` is a real library you can use.

 **Highlights:**